php/web-doc/tutorial/intro.md

 ## Glossary
 This guide use some terminology you have to know.
 Don't worry, it's easy:
-- **editor** - person who contributes to original English manual
+- **editor** - person who contributes to original the English manual
-- **translator** - person who translates English manual into another language
+- **translator** - person who translates the English manual into another language
 - **{LANG}** - replace it with your two-letter country code, in example in mailing list address (note: Brazilian Portuguese format differs from the rest and it's called *pt_BR* for SVN module and *pt-br* for mailing list sufix).
 If you edit original PHP Manual your language code is *en*.